robsonalves1/WebAPIBookManagement/README.md

 # WebAPIBookManagement

-This is a test using Entity Framework to create an API
+**This is a test using Entity Framework to create an API**

-The frontend part is here: https://github.com/robsonalves1/WebApplicationBookStoreManagement
+Please follow this link to see the front-end project: https://github.com/robsonalves1/WebApplicationBookStoreManagement